mirandyrakotoniaina/university-social-network/README.md

 ## Backend

-The backend is shared between the different modules of the application.
+The application uses **Supabase** as its backend infrastructure.

-The group management module and the news feed module can use the same Supabase project and database.
+The different application modules can use the same Supabase project and database.

 ## Author